amoore2600/rfdumper/README.md

 **Be patient**

   After you get the message that the cart has been dumped wait 10 to 15 seconds before hitting the close button.
-This give the code time to run fully, copy the game, and rename it in the "/dumps” directory.
+This gives the code time to run fully, copy the game, and rename it in the "/dumps” directory.